CLI & Scriptability API

 notify

-crystl notify --gem myapp --shard diamond "DONE opal: refactor complete"
+crystl notify --done --gem myapp --shard diamond "refactor complete"

-crystl notify --shard diamond "BLOCKED opal: needs the API key"
+crystl notify --blocked --shard diamond "needs the API key"

-crystl notify --shard diamond --from opal "DONE: tests green"
+crystl notify --shard diamond --from opal "FYI: tests green" # untyped ping

 The sender is auto-detected from the CRYSTL_SHARD env a Crystl shell exports; pass --from to override it.
 Like send, it’s a control command (Guild-gated over the desktop CLI, free over a direct-LAN phone connection).